 Three months later the temple miraculously survived the San Francisco earthquake and fire of April 1906.
 It was the first permanent home of the Vedanta Society, which was founded in 1900 by Swami Vivekananda and was led successively by two other direct disciples of Sri Ramakrishna.

 Now, one hundred and ten years later, this beautiful, historic building is in need of extensive seismic upgrades and repairs.
 From foundation to rooftop, a complete renovation has become necessary.
-The seismic retrofit has required that a deep foundation be constructed; plumbing, wiring, a fire-sprinkler system, energy efficiency, roofing—all are being upgraded and the work is underway.
+The seismic retrofit has required that a deep foundation be constructed; plumbing, wiring, a fire-sprinkler system, energy efficiency, roofing—all are being upgraded and the work should be completed sometime in the spring.

 The historic character of the building is of utmost importance and is not being compromised in bringing it up to current standards.